ArmaLite AR-10: History and development

-ArmaLite began as a small engineering concern founded by George Sullivan, the patent counsel for Lockheed Corporation, and funded by Fairchild Engine and Airplane Corporation.
+ArmaLite began as a small engineering company founded by George Sullivan, the patent counsel for Lockheed Corporation, and funded by Fairchild Engine and Airplane Corporation.
 On October 1, 1954, the company was incorporated as the ArmaLite Corporation, becoming a subdivision of Fairchild.
 With its limited capital and tiny machine shop, ArmaLite was never intended to be an arms manufacturer.
 The company focused on producing small arms concepts and designs to be sold or licensed to other manufacturers.
 Sullivan leased a small machine shop in Hollywood, California, hired several employees, and began work on a prototype for a lightweight survival rifle for use by downed aircrew.

-While testing the prototype of the Armalite AR-5 survival rifle design at a local shooting range, Sullivan met Eugene Stoner, a small arms inventor, whom Sullivan hired to be ArmaLite's chief design engineer.
+While testing the prototype of the ArmaLite AR-5 survival rifle design at a local shooting range, Sullivan met Eugene Stoner, a small arms inventor, whom Sullivan hired to be ArmaLite's chief design engineer.
 At the time, ArmaLite Inc. was a very small organization (as late as 1956 it had only nine employees, including Stoner).
 With Stoner as the chief design engineer, ArmaLite quickly released a number of unique rifle concepts.

 The first prototypes of the 7.62 mm AR-10 emerged between 1955 and early 1956.
 At the time, the United States Army was in the midst of testing several rifles to replace the obsolete M1 Garand.
 Springfield Armory's T44E4 and heavier T44E5 were essentially updated versions of the Garand chambered for the new 7.62 mm round, while Fabrique Nationale submitted their FN FAL as the T48.

 ArmaLite's AR-10 entered the competition late, hurriedly submitting two hand-built "production" AR-10 rifles based on the fourth prototype in the fall of 1956 to the United States Army's Springfield Armory for testing.
 The AR-10 prototypes (four in all) featured a straight-line stock design, rugged elevated sights, an oversized aluminum flash suppressor and recoil compensator, and an adjustable gas system.
 In the fourth and final prototype, the upper and lower receiver were hinged with the now-familiar hinge and takedown pins, and the charging handle did not reciprocate and was not attached to the bolt carrier.
 For a 7.62mm NATO rifle, the AR-10 prototype was incredibly lightweight at only 6.85 lb empty.
 Initial comments by Springfield Armory test staff were favorable, and some testers commented that the AR-10 was the best lightweight automatic rifle tested by the Armory.